khadeerCollage/Improving_Deep_Learning_Model/README.md

 Here are some ideas to get you started:

-🔭 I’m currently working on DataScientist,AIEngineer
+🔭 I’m currently working on DataScientist,AIEngineer.
-🌱 I’m currently learning Machine Learning ,Data Science and Artificial Intelligence 👯 I’m looking to collaborate on that who is working more than one year experience in DataScientist 🤔 I’m looking for help with poor in Artificial Intelligence 💬 Ask me about ...
+🌱 I’m currently learning Machine Learning ,Data Science and Artificial Intelligence.
+👯 I’m looking to collaborate on that who is working more than one year experience in DataScientist.
+🤔 I’m looking for help with poor in Artificial Intelligence.
+💬 Ask me about ...
 📫 How to reach me: ...
 😄 Pronouns: khadee